addr2data/aws-certification-prep/README.rst

 As I have started to reacquaint myself with AWS, I have worked with the console, but I ultimately I prefer to work with the API.
 All the exercises in this project will use the API, wherever possible.
 I will leave it up to the individual familiarize themselves with the console.

 *Note: Following the exercises in this project will generate costs to your AWS account.
-These should be relatively small.
+These should be relatively small, especially if you are new to AWS (increased eligibility to free-tier).
 An explanation of the expected costs will be provided at the beginning of each exercise.*

 Account Setup
 -------------